Azure/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/README.md

 ### Data Feed

 A `DataFeed` ingests data from your data source, such as CosmosDB or a SQL server, and makes it available for the Metrics Advisor service.
-It's the entry point of data and, therefore, the first required agent to be set before anomaly detection can take place.
+It's the entry point of data, and therefore, the first required agent to be set before anomaly detection can take place.
 See the sample [Create a data feed from a data source](#create-a-data-feed-from-a-data-source) below for more information.

 ### Data Feed Metric